 We’ve assembled some fast-facts and placed our whitepaper on Cannabis Financial Services: Opportunities and Challenges right here.

 Read more about what is happening in this emerging market and what our members are doing in this rapidly evolving space.

 Why join EMC?

-Membership is open to all stakeholders in cannabis related industries and financial services.
-Membership tiers are based on the size of the organization and the level of influence, presence and benefit desired.
+Membership is open to all FS companies who agree to follow the EMC Best Practices and Code of Conduct.
+Membership tiers are based on the size of the organization and desired level of influence, presence,and benefit

-To learn more about your organization will benefit by joining EMC, contact us at 202.843.8611 or send us an email
+To learn more about how your organization will benefit by joining EMC, contact us at 202-964-0522 or send us an email

 For more information contact:

 Thank you for your interest in EMC.
 If you’d like to learn more about us, including our upcoming events, please complete the form below.
 We look forward to hearing from you.

 Emerging Markets Coalition (“EMC”) is a Delaware nonprofit, nonstock corporation that has obtained tax-exempt status as a public charity under Section 501(c)(3) of the federal tax code.